tweag/funflow/README.rst

   ffexecutord sqlite /tmp/funflow /tmp/coordinator.db

 You then need to run the flow, pointing at this coordinator.
-To do so, you'll need a slightly more complex function from Control.FunFlow.Exec.Simple_: `runSimpleFlow`.
+To do so, you'll need a slightly more complex function from Control.Funflow.Exec.Simple_: `runSimpleFlow`.
 You need to give this the correct parameters for the `SQLite` coordinator::

   CS.withStore [absdir|/tmp/funflow|] $ \store -> do